Child care: Non-profit daycare

-"Considerable research has accumulated showing that not-for-profits are much more likely to produce the high quality environments in which children thrive."
-Not-for-profit organizations are more likely to provide good services to a vulnerable population under conditions that are very hard to monitor or measure.
+Considerable research has shown that non-profit child care facilities are much more likely to produce the high quality environments in which children thrive."
+Not-for-profit organizations are more likely to provide quality childcare to lower income families.

-Non-profit day cares have some structural advantages over for-profit operations:

-They may receive preferential treatment in rents especially if they are affiliated with a church that is otherwise unoccupied during the week, or with a school that has surplus space.
+Non-profit day cares have some structural advantages over for-profit operations.
+They may receive preferential treatment in rent payments, especially if they are affiliated with a church that is otherwise unoccupied during the week, or with a school that has surplus space.
 Location within a school may have the advantage of coordinated programs with the school and the advantage of a single location for parents who have older school-age children as well.

-Parents are typically the legal owners of the non-profit day care and will routinely provide consulting services in areas in which they are professionally qualified (for example accounting, legal advice, or human resources) for free.
-(There are some non-profits not operated by parents, but by a board of directors made up of community representatives who want what is good for the children.)

-Non-profits have an advantage in fund-raising, as most people will not donate to a for-profit childcare organization.

-Non-profits, however, are typically limited in size to a single location, as the parent-owners have no motivation to manage other locations where their children are not present.

-They may suffer from succession issues as children grow and parents leave the management of the day care to other parents.

 Local governments, often municipalities, may operate non-profit day care centers.
 In non-profits, the title of the most senior supervisor is typically "executive director", following the convention of most non-profit organizations.